raganwald-deprecated/iGesture/README.md

 			$(this).empty();
 		});

 This should give you enough to get started.
 Review the code and how it's used in naughts and crosses.
+Then try incorporating it into your project.
 Good luck!

+Sincerely,

+[Reg Braithwaite][reg]

 ---

-Nota Bene: Although this repository is public, this plugin has NOT been released.
-I am in the process of "extracting" iGesture from another project, and it is under construction.

-Disclaimer: This jQuery plugin has nothing to do with the hardware device from the now-defunct [Fingerworks][fw], with [Dr. Maria Karam][mk]'s project, or with the [Java-based gesture recognition framework][java].
+*iGuesture would not have been possible without the motivation and support of the [Unspace](http://unspace.ca/ "Unspace") working environment.
+Thanks!
+Also, iGesture has nothing to do with the now-defunct [Fingerworks][fw], with [Dr. Maria Karam][mk]'s project, or with anything written in [Java][java].*

-Warning: iGesture [May Contain Underscores][mcu].
+Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald) or [RSS](http://feeds.feedburner.com/raganwald "raganwald's rss feed"): <a href="http://feeds.feedburner.com/raganwald">.

 [blank]: /raganwald/iGesture/raw/master/about/blank.png  "Blank"
 [gestures]: /raganwald/iGesture/raw/master/about/gestures.png  "Example Gestures"